 Traditional removable dentures are one of the most common ways to address most or all missing teeth; however, many patients who use these types of dentures experience discomfort and frustrating limitations.
 At Scripps Center for Dental Care, our skilled dental team offers a state-of-the-art alternative called All-on-4.
 This technique can provide greater comfort, stability, and freedom than traditional dentures without the cost of a full set of dental implants.

 What Is All-on-4®?

 All-on-4 is a type of implant denture that is used to replace missing teeth on the upper or lower arch.
 Unlike a regular denture, All-on-4 uses four strategically placed dental implants to anchor the prosthesis to your jawbone.
 This essentially helps make the denture a natural part of your mouth, providing security without the expense and invasiveness of receiving a mouth full of dental implants.
-Sometimes called an “implant-supported denture or an implant-anchored denture,” this restoration often provides a snug, comfortable fit and typically excellent results.
+Sometimes called an “implant-supported denture” or an “implant-anchored denture,” this restoration often provides a snug, comfortable fit and excellent results.
 If you are not a candidate for a full set of dental implants due to insufficient jawbone density, All-on-4 may still be an option for you.

 Patients may experience different benefits depending on what concerns about traditional removable dentures or loss of teeth bothered them initially.
 In general, some of the benefits of All-on-4 include:

 - Exceptional security and stability without “slippage”

 - Reduced gum irritation

 - No messy pastes, gels, or other types of adhesives

 - Ability to chew and speak with ease and comfort